koendv/vacuum-pump-controller/README_DEVELOPER.md

 A removed sensor is detected by trying to read the chip id over spi, and finding the chip id has changed.

+The Adafruit Unified Sensor interface was not used because using getPressure() directly has more precision, and more precision gives smoother PID control.

+The software is easily adapted to other BMPxxx sensors.

 ## Hardware

 The electronics have been kept simple, so there is little that can fail.
 The board can be soldered by hand.